Understanding Fascia and Dynamic Fascial Response™

 Dynamic Fascial Response™

-Dynamic Fascial Response™, a healing method developed in the last 15 years a bodyworker in Hawaii and Nevada City, California, is a blend of structural therapies and foundational philosophy that produce a dialog of activation and response between the practitioner and the fascia.
-The response in the fascia releases holding patterns in the fascial body and, as a result, both physiological and emotional changes occur.
+Dynamic Fascial Response™, a healing method that I developed over the last 15 years as a bodyworker in Hawaii and Nevada City, California, is a blend of structural therapies and foundational philosophy that produce a dialog of activation and response between the practitioner and the fascia.
+The response from the fascia releases holding patterns in the fascial body and, as a result, both physiological and emotional changes occur.
 This method resources and repurposes stuck patterns and can heal trauma, relieve pain, improve posture and health and above all promote peace.

 This bodywork may involve passive or active client participation and at times may include Somatic NLP, a dialog process used to better resource unwanted behavioral patterns and for emotional healing.
 Students who are certified in at least 30 hrs of DFR™ courses are free to use the terminology Dynamic Fascial Response™ to describe their work after they have exhibited proficiency through demonstration or video.

 Many clients seek massage for various reasons, however, the most common client seeks bodywork to heal acute ailments in specific areas of their body.
 Whether it be due to emotional trauma, postural patterns or physical injury, DFR™ calls these specific areas “wrapped points”.

 Wrapped points are points of tightly wrapped and trapped postural, physical or emotional trauma caused by an event, accident, overuse, hereditary traits, repetitive movement, physical or emotional stress.
 In these points you would find built up layers of fascia in a fixed, restricted pattern with a lack of blood supply, hydration and oxygen.

 Fascia is healthy when hydrated and fractal, not dry and fixed.